Aliases for CDH1 Gene

 GeneCards Summary for CDH1 Gene

 CDH1 (Cadherin 1) is a Protein Coding gene.
-Diseases associated with CDH1 include Gastric Cancer Risk After H. Pylori Infection and Breast Cancer.
-Among its related pathways are E-cadherin signaling in keratinocytes and HIV Life Cycle.
-GO annotations related to this gene include calcium ion binding and protein phosphatase binding.
+Diseases associated with CDH1 include Gastric Cancer, Hereditary Diffuse and Blepharocheilodontic Syndrome 1.
+Among its related pathways are PAK Pathway and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein phosphatase binding.
 An important paralog of this gene is CDH3.

 UniProtKB/Swiss-Prot for CDH1 Gene

 Cadherins are calcium-dependent cell adhesion proteins (PubMed:11976333).
 They preferentially interact with themselves in a homophilic manner in connecting cells; cadherins may thus contribute to the sorting of heterogeneous cell types.
 CDH1 is involved in mechanisms regulating cell-cell adhesions, mobility and proliferation of epithelial cells (PubMed:11976333).
 Has a potent invasive suppressor role.
 It is a ligand for integrin alpha-E/beta-7.

 E-Cad/CTF2 promotes non-amyloidogenic degradation of Abeta precursors.
 Has a strong inhibitory effect on APP C99 and C83 production.